wolfj123/PolicyModelsPlugin/README.md

 ![visualization buttons](./docs/images/visualization_buttons.png)

-After pressing the button, provide the path to the graphviz application, name of generated file and type (pdf, svg, ):
+After pressing the button, provide the path to the graphviz application (dot file), Example paths:

+- **Windows** 'C:/Program Files (x86)/Graphviz2.38/bin/dot.exe'
+- **macOS** '/usr/local/bin/dot'

 ![graphviz path](./docs/images/dot_path_example.png)

+The provided path will be save in a file on the path ".../PolicyModelsPlugin/client/out/Graphviz/graphvizConfig.txt" and is necessary configuration for the feature to work.

+After that provide file name and format (check [here](https://graphviz.org/doc/info/output.htm) for all available Graphviz formats).

 This will generate the file under a new "visualization/type" folder: